RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

       2 - use *delayed branches* method (branch does not take effect until the instruction after the branch).

 #### B. Instruction Decoding, Renaming, and Dispatch
+  During this phase, instructions are removed from the instruction fetch buffers, examined, and control and data dependence linkages are set up.